 Challenges and opportunities

-In 2019, there were almost 65 million international migrants in the Asia-Pacific region.
-Almost 106 million migrants from ESCAP countries were living outside their countries of birth, nearly 40 per cent of all the migrants in the world.
-Most migration is intraregional, and, in 2019, almost 46 million migrants from Asia-Pacific countries moved to other countries within the region (43 per cent of all emigrants from Asia-Pacific countries), while 70 per cent of the foreign-born stock in Asia and the Pacific came from within the region.
+In 2020, there were 66.6 million international migrants in the Asia-Pacific region, while 108.7 million migrants from ESCAP countries were living outside their countries of birth.
+Over 70 per cent of the foreign-born population in the region has consistently come from within it.
+More than 47 million migrants from Asia-Pacific countries moved to other countries in the region – 44 per cent of all emigrants from Asia-Pacific countries.

 People in the region migrate for work, education, family, permanent settlement, and retirement, also because of political and armed conflict, food insecurity, environmental change, and disasters.